hazeycode/brucelib/modules/platform/README.md

         /// returns false
         .deinit_fn = deinit,

-        /// Called at the before each frame
+        /// Called ahead of each frame request
         /// May be called either on the main thread or on a separate display thread depending on
         /// the target platform
         .frame_prepare_fn = frame_prepare,